-- Applicant must be a resident of Eastern Oklahoma County school districts of Choctaw, Harrah, Jones and Luther. - EOC students who wish to return to complete their career major may make application, upon recommendation from their EOC instructor. - High school students, who have never attended EOC Tech, may make application, upon meeting graduation requirements. - The following criteria will be used to award the Scholarships: - Recommendation from their EOC instructor and /or High School Counselor. - GPA of 2.0 or greater on high school transcript. - Must not have been in violation of High School or EOC Tech attendance policies during school year. - Must complete and return NEXT STEP Scholarship application. - Must provide a seven semester high school transcript.
+- Applicant must be a resident of Eastern Oklahoma County school districts of Choctaw, Harrah, Jones and Luther. - EOCTC students who wish to return to complete their career major may make application, upon recommendation from their EOCTC instructor. - High school students, who have never attended EOCTC, may make application, upon meeting graduation requirements. - The following criteria will be used to award the Scholarships: - Recommendation from their EOCTC instructor and /or High School Counselor. - o GPA of 2.0 or greater on high school transcript. - o Must not have been in violation of High School or EOCTC attendance policies during school year. - Must complete and return NEXT STEP Scholarship application. - Must provide a seven-semester high school transcript.